 Phylakopi has no facilities but in 2.5 km is the picturesque small port of Pollonia with very good restaurants and

 coffee-shops by the sea.
-You will also find bakeries, super-markets, drugstore, car rentals and almost everything else you
+You will also find bakeries, super-markets, drugstore, travel agencies, car rentals and almost everything else you

 might need for your vacation.
 Bigger towns provide all the essentials.

 Pollonia is a colorful tourist village, the second port of the island and main transit point to the island of Kimolos.

 It is a small gulf on the NE part of the island with a big sandy beach covered with Tamarix trees and a children playground.